M47H3U2/M47H3U2/README.md

  I'm new here, still getting used with the platform, so if you have some suggestions, I'm willing to listen.

 ***
- Currently studying at UNINTER, and focus in learning more about:
+ studied at [UNINTER], and focus in learning more about:

 **``
 | ☕️ JAVA